 "Turning an unusable and unsafe field into a state-of-the-art athletic complex for the entire community is exactly the type of innovation that makes Boston shine.
 I commend Simmons, a leading institution for women's empowerment in our City and the force behind the Daly Field renovation project, not only for investing in the Boston Public School system and in the health of the people of Boston, but also for giving students in the neighborhoods of Allston and Brighton resources to reach their full potential."

-- Martin J. Walsh, Mayor of the City of Boston
+- Martin J. Walsh, Former Mayor of the City of Boston

 Impacting Our Community

 Simmons' lead role in the project as a Friend of Daly Field reflects our longstanding commitment to leadership development for girls and women, and to community engagement more broadly.
 Students at Brighton High School and youth involved in the Allston-Brighton Little League especially benefit from the enhancements.

 "We want to groom our students not just as athletes, but as leaders, as critical thinkers, as community members who deserve to see we’re investing in our students as much as they’re investing in us and their education."

 At Simmons, women athletes are the top — and only — priority in the varsity sports program, which is focused on 10 NCAA Division III varsity intercollegiate teams.
 All Simmons athletes are students first; to enjoy the glory of athletic achievement they must possess the desire to study and compete in an environment that rewards and respects academic excellence.

 In order for scholar athletes to achieve their full potential, they need reliable access to quality playing fields, particularly for soccer, softball and tennis.
 Before the opening of Day Field, the University had to arrange access to borrowed fields.
 The substantial Simmons commitment to Daly Field solves that problem in a way that also benefits the wider community.